-'Matches undertaken' is defined in guideline 2.2 of the Schedule to the Act.
-It refers to the total number of records received by the DMA from Assistance Agencies after they have been separated into individual records for customers, partners, children, parents, maiden names and aliases.
+'Matches undertaken' was previously defined in guideline 2.2 of the Schedule to the Act.
+It referred to the total number of records received by the DMA from Assistance Agencies after they have been separated into individual records for customers, partners, children, parents, maiden names and aliases.